Fabio Bazzani: Sampdoria

 In 2002, he moved to Sampdoria, where he scored 16 goals in his first season with the blucerchiati in Serie B and 13 goals in his second campaign with Sampdoria, when in Serie A. During his second season with Sampdoria, he was capped three times in the Italian team.
 He was loaned to Lazio in exchange for Simone Inzaghi in January 2005, but failed to impress with the biancazzurri and returned to Sampdoria at the end of the season.

 Later career

-On 14 June 2007, he was signed by Brescia Calcio on a free transfer.
-He had originally signed for Livorno but the move subsequently cancelled, following protests by the amaranto supporters which did not want the player in their team.
+On 14 June 2007, he was signed by Brescia on a free transfer.
+He had originally signed for Livorno but the move was cancelled, following protests by the amaranto supporters who did not want the player in their team.

 On 26 July 2009, he signed a one-year contract with SPAL.
-He played his first game for the club on 3 August, a 2–1 win to Calcio Como at Coppa Italia.
+He played his first game for the club on 3 August, a 2–1 win to Como at Coppa Italia.
 He also played the next two Coppa Italia matches, scored nil.

 On 1 July 2010, he moved to Mezzolara, in Serie D.